trimstray/nginx-admins-handbook/README.md

 I don't like this piece of the NGINX documentation.
 It says the `worker_rlimit_nofile` is a limit on the maximum number of open files for worker processes.
 I believe it is associated to a single worker process.

-If you set `RLIMIT_NOFILE` to 25000 and `worker_rlimit_nofile` to 12000 NGINX sets the maximum open files limit as a `worker_rlimit_nofile`.
+If you set `RLIMIT_NOFILE` to 25,000 and `worker_rlimit_nofile` to 12,000 NGINX sets the maximum open files limit as a `worker_rlimit_nofile`.
 Default value of this directive is `none` so by default NGINX sets the initial value of maximum open files from system limits.

-In my opinion, relying on the `RLIMIT_NOFILE` value is more understandable and predictable.
+This is also controlled by the OS because the worker is not the only process running on the machine.
+It would be very bad if your workers used up all of the file descriptors available to all processes, don't set your limits so that is possible.
+In my opinion, relying on the `RLIMIT_NOFILE` than `worker_rlimit_nofile` value is more understandable and predictable.

   > If you don't set the `worker_rlimit_nofile` directive manually, then the OS settings will determine how many file descriptors can be used by NGINX.